-During the AR 7 reporting period, Stanford received ASA or small project exemptions and/or a building permit or demolition permit for 15 projects.
-All of these projects were determined to be consistent with the General Plan land use designations and zoning and were found to be adequately analyzed in the CP/GUP EIR.
+During the AR 8 reporting period, Stanford received ASA or small project exemptions for 23 projects, and of these 13 received building and/or grading permits during this reporting period.
+All of these projects were determined to be consistent with the General Plan land use designations and zoning and found to be adequately analyzed in the CP/GUP EIR.
 See Section II of this Annual Report for the status of each project.